Useful Tools and Supplies

 Move brake lever inward as you pull back to expose cable anchor pivot of Shimano® brake/shift levers.

-The brake cable installs through the front of the levers.
+Some models of Shimano lever may have the cable end behind a name plate.
 Remove the nameplate screw and nameplate.
 The plate pulls away forward.
 Use care not to scar the exterior of the plate.

 Remove nameplate screw

 There is a reach adjustment screw behind the nameplate, adjacent to the cable hole.
 This screw turns a stud that will rotate the lever down and closer to the bars.